ljsinclair/featurebase-docs/docs/community/com-troubleshooting/com-issue-sql.md

 ## Cause

-FeatureBase CLI is not enabled.
+FeatureBase versions earlier than 3.30 do not enable the CLI by default

 ## Solution